interTwin-eu/itwinai/docs/README.md

 # Create a python virtual environment and install itwinai and its dependencies
 python3 -m venv .venv-docs
 source .venv-docs/bin/activate

+# Choose the appropriate command for your OS here
-# pip install -r docs/pre-requirements.txt
+# pip install ".[torch,docs,macos]"
 pip install ".[torch,docs,linux]"
-# pip install sphinx-rtd-theme

 # Move to the docs folder and build them using Sphinx
 cd docs